james-bowden/james-bowden.github.io/_posts/2022-08-01-homeliness.md

 > How lovely.
 Here, I realize that today's theme is shaping up rather clearly.

 ["For Those Who Do Not Dream", Timothy Liu](https://james-bowden.github.io/pages/poetry/tl_watermelon)
 > Really reinforcing, lol.
 Rather erotic.
 But I love this theme of hunger and how it's considered in many writing that I will not, cannot link here.
 My initial reaction to this, *sheeeeeesh*.
+Which also reminds me of this other poem he has, ["The Lovers"](https://www.poetryfoundation.org/poems/57705/the-lovers-56d23b74887b3), which I've been seeing on the NYC subway as a part of their poetry in motion campaign, which I love.

 Life is hard.
 But somtimes not.
 From Tara Skurtu's instagram.
 This was a nice day of poems.
 If this isn't nice, I don't know what is! *Thanks, Kurt.*